towersvault/shinpokered/README.md

 - A revision control function has been added that will cancel unsupported cable links

-#Hack-Induced Bugfixes & Adjustments since last version:
+#Hack-Induced Bugfixes & Adjustments since last version
 -----------
 -

-#New features & adjustments since last version:
+#New features & adjustments since last version
 -----------
 -

-#Changes not yet in the release branch:
+#Changes not yet in the release branch
 -----------
 v1.23.01
 - Green and Red-JP have the original front sprites for fossil kabutops and fossil aerodactyl